How Does Real Estate Commission Work? Your Complete Guide

 For many buyers and sellers, this could be confusing because it’s commonly believed that commission gets paid from the purchase price that the buyer had paid.

-In reality, the commission comes from the funds that the buyer gives to the seller’s agent for the services they provide toward the sale of the home.
+The commission comes from the funds the buyer gives to the seller’s agent for the services they provide toward the sale of the home.

 In other words, the commission owed to a real estate agent comes from the funds paid to the seller.